vincent-tr/mti-fun-os/README.md

 ### kernel

 - multi-core
-- for now userland irq supports only MSI
+- IRQ: userland IRQ supports only MSI
-- dma
+- DMA: no support for low-address memory

 ### runtime